DLR-SC/tigl/doc/gui.md

 __Features of TiGLCreator__

- * 3D Visualization CPACS, STEP, IGES, BREP, and STL files
+ * 3D Visualization of CPACS, STEP, IGES, BREP, and STL files
- * Creation of screen shots
+ * Creation of screenshots
  * Conversion of geometries into standard CAD file formats
  * Conversion into mesh formats such as STL, VTK, and COLLADA (for Blender rendering)
- * A powerful scripting console that allows automated typical workflows, such as creating screen shots
-or making some debug plots.
+ * A powerful scripting console that allows automated typical workflows, such as creating screenshots or making some debug plots.
- * CPACS specific:
+ * CPACS-specific:
   * Display single CPACS entities such as wings, fuselages, profiles and guide curves
   * Compute and export a trimmed aircraft configuration
   * Compute discrete points on wings/fuselages using TiGL functions
-  * Edit wing high level parameters @ref sec_wing_param  "see available parameters here"
+  * Edit high-level wing parameters @ref sec_wing_param  "see available parameters here"
-  * Edit fuselage high level parameters  @ref sec_fuselage_param  "see available parameters here"
+  * Edit high-level fuselage parameters  @ref sec_fuselage_param  "see available parameters here"
-  * Edit wing section
+  * Edit wing sections
-  * Edit fuselage section
+  * Edit fuselage sections
   * Edit positionings
-  * Standardization of positionings
+  * Standardize positionings
-  * Create a wing
+  * Create wings
-  * Create a fuselage
+  * Create fuselages
   * Undo/Redo operation

-@section widgets Widgets presentation
+@section widgets Widgets Presentation

-Here we will briefly present the different widgets that are available in TiGLCreator.
-Note that each widget can be move around or closed.
-To close or activate the widgets use the shortcut or go in the display menu (View->Display).
+Here, we will briefly present the different widgets that are available in TiGLCreator.
+Note that each widget can be detached, moved around, attached again or closed.
+To close or activate the widgets use the shortcut or navigate to the display menu (View->Display).

 @image html images/creator-gui-explained.png "Main widow and widgets of TiGLCreator"

-@subsection scene The scene
+@subsection scene The Scene
 The scene displays the 3D tigl object.
 You can choose which object you want to draw in Draw menu.
 Remark: No modification on the object can be performed from the scene.
 The scene is only a display interface.

-@subsection cpcacstree_view The CPACS tree view
+@subsection cpcacstree_view The CPACS Tree View
 The CPACS tree view shows the CPACS tree structure.
 When you click on an element in the tree, the correct editor widget is activated.
-By default the tree view widget filters the objects to display only the most import objects.
+By default, the tree view widget filters the objects to display only the most important ones.
-You can see all the CPACS objects by clicking on "Expert view" mode at the top of the tree view widget.
+You can see all the CPACS objects by activating the "Expert view" mode at the top of the tree view widget.
-You can also filter the tree by some UID or CPACS type be typing in the line next to the "Expert view" checkbox.
+You can also filter the tree by a UID or CPACS type by typing in the line next to the "Expert view" checkbox.

-@subsection edtior_widget The Editor widget
+@subsection edtior_widget The Editor Widget
 The editor widget displays the parameters that can be modified for the object selected in the tree view.

-@subsection console The console
+@subsection console The Console
 A page is dedicated to the console: Please visit @subpage gui_console "this page" for further information

-@section navigation Navigation in the 3D view
+@section navigation Navigation in the 3D View

 The most often used navigation functions are included in the tool bar